ksmin23/my-aws-cdk-examples/glue/streaming-etl/README.md

    (.venv) $ cdk deploy GlueSchemaOnKinesisStream
    </pre>

+   Running `cdk deploy GlueSchemaOnKinesisStream` command is like that we create a schema manually using the AWS Glue Data Catalog as the following steps:

    (1) On the AWS Glue console, choose **Data Catalog**.<br/>
    (2) Choose **Databases**.<br/>
    (3) Click **Add database**.<br/>